limanwang/limanwang.github.io/index.md

       <a href="https://jihong-zhu.github.io/">Jihong Zhu</a>.

-      Before starting my PhD, I received my Master's degree in Intelligent Robotics from the University of York with <strong>Distinction</strong>, ranking
-      <strong>first in my cohort</strong>.
-Previously, I worked as an Algorithm Engineer
-      at <a href="https://www.se.com/ww/en/#/">Schneider Electric</a> for three years.
+      Before starting my PhD, I received my Master's degree in Intelligent Robotics from the University of York with Distinction, ranking first in my cohort.
+Previously, I worked as an Algorithm Engineer at <a href="https://www.se.com/ww/en/#/">Schneider Electric</a> for three years.
     </p>
   </div>